Optimizing dev server startup times for large monorepos

 package.jsonexportsvsmainfield mismatches in internal packages to identify legacy resolution paths. - Map

-node_modules/.vite/depscache invalidation triggers by comparing file modification timestamps post-restart. - Temporarily disable
+node_modules/.vite/depscache invalidation triggers by comparing file modification timestamps post-restart. - Temporarily set

 Exact Configuration & CLI Remediation

-Apply a targeted vite.config.ts patch that scopes optimizeDeps.include to internal namespaces while excluding heavy utility packages that should be resolved at runtime.
+Apply a targeted vite.config.ts patch that scopes optimizeDeps.include to internal namespaces while excluding packages that should be resolved at runtime.
 Configure server.fs.allow to explicitly whitelist parent workspace directories.
-Pair this with an exports-first package manifest to eliminate legacy CommonJS fallback chains and enforce deterministic ESM resolution.

 import { defineConfig } from 'vite';